Bannatyne Club

 The Bannatyne Club, named in honour of George Bannatyne and his famous anthology of Scots literature the Bannatyne Manuscript, was a text publication society founded by Sir Walter Scott to print rare works of Scottish interest, whether in history, poetry, or general literature.
 The club was established in 1823 and printed 116 volumes before being dissolved in 1861.

 Membership

 Membership in the Bannatyne Club was much more diverse than that found in more elite clubs such as the Roxburghe Club, including members from the publishing and printing trades in addition to lawyers.
 While the club was still elite, contributions by amateurs was considered valuable.
 This made the Bannaytne club a transitional organization between the elitism of previous clubs and the open policy of its successors.
-Like many Gentlemen's club's of the 18th and 19th centuries, the Bannatyne Club allowed members engage in homosocial relations and escape from constrictions associated with class, gender, and race.
+Like many Gentlemen's club's of the 18th and 19th centuries, the Bannatyne Club allowed members engage in homosocial relations.
 For its members, the club served to emphasize Scotland's distinct identity by publishing literary and historical texts.
 Between 1823 and 1827, membership expanded rapidly, increasing from thirty-one to one hundred members.
 Members were required to contribute five guineas each year as a membership fee.